openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_configure.rst

 You can view the experiments that use each of your group configurations.

-On the **Group Configurations** page, click the name of a group to see its details.
+On the **Group Configurations** page, select the name of a group to see its details.
 You see links to experiments that use the group configuration:

 .. image:: ../../../shared/building_and_running_chapters/Images/group_configurations_experiments.png
- :alt: A group configuration with the experiments using it circled
+ :alt: An image of a group configuration with the experiments using the
+     configuration circled.
+ :width: 800

-Click a link to go to the unit page that contains the experiment.
+Select a link to go to the unit page that contains the experiment.

 ===============================================
 View a Group Configuration from an Experiment